-Bribery involves the provision, or offer to provide or accept an undue benefit to another person (including a Public Official) with the intention of influencing an act or decision so as to gain a business or personal benefit or advantage.
+Bribery involves the provision, or offer to provide, an undue benefit to another person with the intention of influencing that person in the exercise of their duties, with the aim of attracting new business, keeping existing business or securing a business advantage which is not legitimately due.
 The most commonly identified form of bribery is bribery of public officials, however anti-bribery laws often extend to bribery in the private sector.

 Bribery can take many forms.
-The benefit that is offered, given or accepted may be monetary or non-monetary.
+The benefit that is offered, given, or accepted may be monetary or non-monetary.
 For example, it may involve non-cash gifts or invitations, political or charitable contributions, loans, reciprocal favours, business or employment opportunities or lavish corporate hospitality.
-A bribe can occur where these things are offered to a spouse or family member, rather than the person 'being bribed' - e.g. a family member of a government official.
+A bribe can occur where these things are offered to a spouse or family member, rather than the person 'being bribed' - e.g., a family member of a government official.

 Bribery can also occur where an intermediary, agent or other third party is used to make an offer which constitutes a bribe to another person or where a bribe is made to an associate of a person who is sought to be influenced.
-For example, where an overseas representative of EML bribes a third party with the intention of benefitting the Group.
+For example, where an overseas representative bribes a third party with the intention of benefitting EML.